sjimenez77/rov_weblog/README.md

 	npm install uglifycss
 	npm install uglify-js

-If you wish to install them globally on your system with the `-g` parameter remember to change the path of these tools in the config.yml file.
+If you wish to install them globally on your system with the `-g` option remember to change the path of these tools in the config.yml file.

 2) Checking your System Configuration
 -------------------------------------